temporalio/documentation/README.md

 Make your changes in the source file.

-Run the Assembly Workflow.
-This means you must have a Worker running in `/assembly` So in a new terminal,
+Open a new terminal.
+Start the Worker.

 ```bash
 cd assembly